 Thus, if there was a time when God did not manifest His qualities, then there was no God, because the attributes of God presuppose the creation of phenomena.
 For example, by present consideration we say that God is the creator.
 Then there must always have been a creation-since the quality of creator cannot be limited to the moment when some man or men realize this attribute.
 The attributes that we discover one by one-these attributes themselves necessarily anticipated our discovery of them.
 Therefore, God has no beginning and no ending; nor is His creation limited ever as to degree.
-Limitations of time and degree pertain to their realities.
+Limitations of time and degree pertain to things created, never to the creation as a whole.
+They pertain to the forms of things, not to their realities.
 The effulgence of God cannot be suspended.
 The sovereignty of God cannot be interrupted.